KarrLab/obj_tables/docs/migration.rst

 upstream sentinel commit, and to exactly one downstream sentinel commit (or have no downstream sentinel commit) (see :numref:`figure_schema_changes_and_sentinel_commits`).

-.. todo: modify later to say "each commit that changes the schema must be connected to exactly one upstream sentinel commit (or the schema commit in a data file's metadata)"

 .. _figure_schema_changes_and_sentinel_commits:
 .. figure:: migration/figures/schema_changes_and_sentinel_commits.png
     :width: 800
     :alt: Schema repo git histories correctly annotated by schema changes files

     Schema repository git histories correctly annotated by schema changes files.
+    Commits that do not change the schema may be present, but are not involved in migration.
-    Each schema changes file identifies a sentinel commit that marks the downstream edge of a set of commits annotated by the schema changes file.
+    Each schema changes file identifies a sentinel commit that marks the downstream boundary of a set of commits annotated by the schema changes file.
     In A, schema changes file sc\ :sub:`2` identifies s\ :sub:`2` as a sentinel.
     The changes in commits **a** and **b** will be applied to data being migrated from